MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 This new website, combined with a marketing strategy and informed course development roadmap resulted in **increased monthly revenue by +75%**, **website traffic by +171%**, and **active customer count by +147%** in 12 months.

-After the first year of operation, we were able to increase the size of the team to add a Creative Director, a Marketing Assistant and 2 Video Editors.
+The following year, we were able to increase the size of the team to add a Creative Director, a Marketing Assistant and 2 Video Editors.

+After three rigorous years of relentless dedication and perseverance, our journey took an unexpected turn.
+Our company, once a fledgling endeavor, caught the attention of one of our key competitors.
+Recognizing the mutual benefits and the potential for collaborative growth, we made the strategic decision to merge.
+This union marked the culmination of our efforts, but it also meant that the website I had meticulously built, a testament to our beginnings and aspirations, would be decommissioned.
+While it was bittersweet to witness its retirement, it underscored the larger narrative of progress and adaptation.

 ### Final Results